 But what should you do?
 Call a sewer line repair expert in Cocoa.

-Remember, faster growing trees, such as ash, locust, or tuliptree, may cause more trouble because they grow faster.
+Remember, faster growing trees, such as poplar, locust, or tuliptree, may cause more trouble because they grow faster.
 Slower growing trees are a better alternative, but they still need to be removed and another tree replanted every six to ten years to avoid their roots from causing a problem.
 Also, remember to plant trees away from your sewer lines, that way you can help avoid damage and prevent those pesky (and sometimes costly) sewer line repairs.
-If you’re unsure where your sewer lines are, ask Service Experts to flag the path of the sewer pipes.
+If you’re not sure where your sewer lines are, ask Service Experts to flag the path of the sewer pipes.

-So if you think your tree roots have come in contact with your sewer line or you have any plumbing problems at all, call Service Experts Heating & Air Conditioning in Cocoa and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in tip-top shape.
+So if you think your tree roots have come in contact with your sewer line or you have any plumbing problems at all, call Service Experts Heating & Air Conditioning in Cocoa and we are happy to visit and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in tip-top shape.